Tearsheet

 AI Analysis | Feedback

-• Community West Bancshares authorized a share repurchase program for up to 3% of its outstanding common stock, representing approximately 573,915 shares as of July 16, 2025.
-This program commenced on July 22, 2025.
+• Community West Bancshares approved a share repurchase program in July 2025, authorizing the repurchase of up to 3% of its outstanding common stock, which equated to approximately 573,915 shares as of July 16, 2025.

 Trade Ideas